docker-hy/docker-hy.github.io/docs/part-3/section-4.md

   <missing>           3 weeks ago         /bin/sh -c #(nop) ADD file:093f0723fa46f6cdb…   5.61MB
 ```

-So in total our Alpine variant is about 52 megabytes, significantly less than our Ubuntu based image.
+So in total, our Alpine variant is about 52 megabytes, significantly less than our Ubuntu-based image.

-Back in part 1 we published the Ubuntu version of youtube-dl with tag latest.
+Back in part 1, we published the Ubuntu version of yl-dlp with the tag latest.

 We can publish both variants without overriding the other by publishing them with a describing tag: